-Oktoberfest, one of the world’s largest beer festivals, opened its doors last weekend, welcoming visitors from far and wide.
-Oktoberfest-goers bond over good beer, delicious German food and the shared desire to have fun.
+Oktoberfest, one of the world’s largest beer festivals, will soon open its doors, welcoming visitors from far and wide.
+Oktoberfest-goers bond over good German beer, delicious German food and the shared desire to have fun.
 Amongst the oompah bands and typical chants, the beer tents are filled with echoes of “Prost!,” the German word for “cheers.”

-Regardless of whether you get the chance to travel to Oktoberfest, we think it’s important for everyone to know how to say “cheers” in several languages.
+Regardless of whether you get the chance to travel to Oktoberfest this year, we think it’s important for everyone to know how to say “cheers” in several languages.
 It’s a great conversation starter when traveling, and if done correctly, it’s definitely something that will impress the locals.
-So here’s a little insight into the origins of saying cheers, toasting etiquettes in different countries and how to say “cheers” in 8 languages.
+So here’s a little insight into the origins of saying cheers, toasting etiquettes in different countries and how to say “cheers” in eight different languages.